WellWave-App/wellwave-ci/README.md

-I'll create a proper README for your WellWave project that's different from your friend's template.
-Let me craft something clear and specific to your project:

 # WellWave

 ![WellWave Logo](https://github.com/WellWave-App/wellwave-ci)

-WellWave is a comprehensive wellness application designed to help users track and improve their physical and mental wellbeing.
+WellWave is a comprehensive wellness application designed to help users track and improve their physical and mental well-being.

 ## Setup Instructions